wen0x0/wen0x0.github.io/_tabs/about.md

 ---

-*"You don't have to be great to start, but you have to start to be great"*
+*You don't have to be great to start, but you have to start to be great*